Simulating nonlinear optical processes on a superconducting quantum device: Classical and quantum models of laser pulse compression

-While the Schr\"{o}dinger picture $i\partial_t|\psi\rangle=H |\psi\rangle$ is more convenient for quantum simulations, the connection between the quantum and classical models is more transparent in the Heisenberg picture $d_ta=\textrm{i}[H, a]$.
+While the Schr\"{o}dinger picture $\textrm{i}\partial_t|\psi\rangle=H |\psi\rangle$ is more convenient for quantum simulations, the connection between the quantum and classical models is more transparent in the Heisenberg picture $d_ta=\textrm{i}[H, a]$.
 For three-wave interactions, Eqs.~(\ref{eq:three-wave}) are the Heisenberg equations from the cubic Hamiltonian

-The first term of $H_T$ annihilates a seed and an idler photon to create a pump photon, while the second term of $H_T$ is the inverse process where a pump photon decays into a seed and an idler photons.
+A degenerate form of $H_T$, where $a_1=a_2$, commonly arises in optomechanical systems \citep{aspelmeyer2008focus, kong2018two, lake2020two, shang2023coupling}.
+In our case, $a_1\ne a_2$.
+The first term of $H_T$ annihilates a seed and an idler photon to create a pump photon, while the second term of $H_T$ is the reverse process where a pump photon decays into a seed and an idler photon.
 Although the Heisenberg equations for $a_j$ are formally identical to the classical three-wave equations, the difference between the quantum and classical systems become apparent when one calculates higher order cumulants.
 For example, because $a_j$ and $a^\dagger_j$ do not commute, the Heisenberg equation for $n_i$ is different from its classical counterpart \citep{shi2021simulating}.
 Similarly, for the four-wave interaction, Eq.~(\ref{eq:modulation}) is the Heisenberg equation from the quartic Hamiltonian

 which is also known as the self-Kerr nonlinearity in the quantum literature \citep{kerr1875xl}.
 Since $R>0$ for the modulational instability, the negative sign in $H_F$ means that photons tend to condense together, which leads to a lower energy of the system.
 In Eq.~(\ref{eq:HF}), the operators are normal ordered $a_2^\dagger a_2^\dagger a_2 a_2=n_2^2-n_2$, which is different from other orderings such as $a_2^\dagger a_2 a_2^\dagger a_2=n_2^2$.
 Different orderings differ by factors of the number operator $n_2$.
 For our purposes, the ordering does not matter, because the total Hamiltonian also includes the energy of the non-interacting harmonic oscillators $H_0=\sum_j\omega_ja_j^\dagger a_j=\sum_j\omega_jn_j$.
 In the interaction picture of $H_0$, these quadratic terms are trivially removed, and Eqs.~(\ref{eq:HT}) and (\ref{eq:HF}) should be understood as three- and four-wave interactions in the interaction picture of $H_0$.
 Then, different orderings in Eq.~(\ref{eq:HF}) are equivalent up to a re-definition of $\omega_2$.
 Hence, it is sufficient to consider normal-ordered operators.